ysoh286/honours-project-2017/detailed-notes.md

 - HighCharts website: http://www.highcharts.com/

 A: NO. Once again, the developer has also thought about adding crosstalk, which could make this possible with DT.
 (Currently, you can add a DT on the same page using crosstalk as separate entities, but none of the links/interactions are available.)
-The other problem with this is that Highcharts does not appear to have a mechanism to select points (ie, no box selection or way of isolating a single point - you can only select 'groups' of points) which could make crosstalk implementation much harder.
+The other problem is that Highcharts does not appear to have a mechanism to select points (ie, no box selection or way of isolating a single point - you can only select 'groups' of points) which may make crosstalk implementation more complex.

 Code in R:
 ```